Skip to main content

 FieldTypeRequiredDescription

-urlstringNoUpdate the event delivery URL
+urlstringNoUpdate the publicly reachable HTTPS port 443 delivery URL

 descriptionstringNoUpdate endpoint description

-eventsstring[]NoUpdate subscribed event types
+eventsstring[]NoUpdate the explicitly named subscribed event types

 Response: 200 OK Returns the full updated endpoint object.
 Status Codes: